iutzeler/skwdro/doc/wdro.rst

 * the total variation distance,
 * the **Wasserstein optimal transport cost**, and variations thereof.

-The most popular class of techniques up to recently has been the use of :math:`\phi`-divergences, i.e. distances of the form:
+A popular technique is the use of :math:`\phi`-divergences, i.e. distances of the form:

 .. math::